wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 Elizabeth Islands (Miller 1995; Miller 2002).

-Here, we describe the visual observation of an adult male caribou swimming between islands in the Fogo Island archipleago in the North Atlantic Ocean.
+Here, we describe the visual observation of an adult male caribou swimming between islands in the Fogo Island archipleago off the coast of Newfoundland, Canada.
 During routine fieldwork on May 30, 2017, we observed an unmarked adult male caribou swim between Perry and Eastern Indian Islands (Figure 1), a swim of at least 470 m which took ~9 minutes (~52 m per minute).
-This observation prompted us to query a large database of GPS radio-collared caribou in the Fogo Island caribou herd in Newfoundland, Canada.
+This observation prompted us to query a large database of GPS radio-collared caribou.
 We identified 86 remotely sensed swimming events between XX islands from three individual caribou over a three-year period.

 Caribou were introduced to Fogo Island (n = 26 animals introduced between 1964–67) and Change Island (n = 5 animals introduced in 1964)